zonca/zonca.github.io-source/content/twofactor_ucsd.md

 keep it always with you so that if you don't have your phone or the phone battery is dead, you can plug the security key in your USB port on the laptop and click on its button to authenticate.

+Anther option is to request a fob token, a device that generates and displays timed codes and that is independent of a phone, see [instructions on the UCSD website](https://blink.ucsd.edu/technology/security/services/two-step-login/guide.html#token).
+They say there are only a limited number available and you need to be prepared to justify why you are requesting one.

 ## Other services